BP spill claims process set up, Feinberg relieved

-Thursday's order by U.S. District Judge Carl Barbier in New Orleans follows a March 2 agreement in principle for BP Plc (BP.L) to pay claims by a group of plaintiffs estimated to total more than 100,000, at a cost of about $7.8 billion (4.9 billion pounds) .
+Thursday's order by U.S. District Judge Carl Barbier in New Orleans follows a March 2 agreement in principle for BP Plc to pay claims by a group of plaintiffs estimated to total more than 100,000, at a cost of about $7.8 billion.

 The order calls for a new administrator to handle claims from the $20 billion Gulf Coast Claims Facility (GCCF), replacing the lawyer Kenneth Feinberg.